Corruption in Kenya: KEMSA scandal

 The Ethics and Anti-Corruption Commission has been investigating an alleged procurement scandal at the Kenya Medical Supplies Authority (KEMSA), which is the state organ tasked with the procurement and supply of medical equipment and drugs.
 The country lost close to KES8billion in the scandal.
 Jonah Manjari, the then CEO Jonah Manjari and procurement officer Charles Juma among other officials were suspended and charged in court over the scandal, which rocked the nation at the height of covid-19 pandemic.
 Manjari and others were accused of illegally diverting money meant for purchase of medical ewuipment including PPEs and also procurement fraud where PPEs were bought at an inflated price of over 3 times the actual market price.
 Manjari was suspended and has not yet been convicted as the case is still ongoing.

 Arror and Kimwarer Dams Scandals

 The Arror and Kimwarer dams scandals is one of the major corruption sagas that characterised former president Uhuru Kenyatta and his deputy William Ruto's (now president) government.
 At the center of the once ambitious project that turned out to a major graft scandal is an Italian firm; CMC di Ravenna and 28 government officials that included former treasury cabinet secretary Henry Rotich and his principal secretary Kamau Thugge, who has recently been nominated by the president as Governor of the Central Bank of Kenya.

 The Italian construction company failed to construct the Arror and Kimwarer dams despite being paid billions of shillings.

 President William Ruto in March 2023 announced plans to revive the project following discussions with Italian president Sergio Mattarella, who was on an official tour in Kenya.

+SHA scandal

+Kenya lost billions of shillings in a scandal involving insurance fraud and financial crime.